 This grammar guide will describe how to use the passive form “have something done” to describe something that someone does for you or to you and how to use “have” and “get” to ask or order someone to do something for you.
+The exercises for this topic are here.
+This lesson is part of a complete Upper Intermediate (B2) English Course.

 First, let’s have a look at a way of saying that someone is doing something for you.